The anti-Ramsey threshold of complete graphs: Proof of Theorem for

 Note that there can be an arbitrary number of $X_{k-2}$'s in $G$ (they contribute~$0$ to $b(G)$), but because of the upper bound in~\eqref{eq:upperb} we know that all other types of $K(v)$ are limited to a small number of occurrences.
 Since $(k- \ell - 2) \ell \ge k-3$ for $1 \le \ell \leq k-3$, and $(k- \ell) \ell \ge k-1$ for $1 \le \ell \leq k-2$, the following follows directly from~\eqref{eq:badness}.

-We will describe an inductive colouring strategy, which will always lead to an edge-colouring of $G$ with no rainbow $K_k$.
+We will describe an inductive colouring strategy, which will always lead to an edge-colouring of $G$ with no rainbow copy of $K_k$.
 To keep track of some additional properties of the colouring that will help us during the induction, we introduce five stages $P_0,\dots,P_4$, which guarantee the existence of a partial colouring of $G$ with some useful properties.

 \begin{definition}[Stages] Let $0 \le j \le 4$.
-We say that $G$ is in stage $P_j$ or $G \in P_j$ if there exists a partial proper colouring of $G$ such that the following properties hold. \begin{enumerate}[label=\rom] \item Any $K_k$ in $G$ is non-rainbow; \item If $G \in P_0$ then each colour is used exactly twice, in any $K_k$ there are exactly two coloured edges, and any $4$ vertices span at most $3$ coloured edges; Also, any two $K_k$'s intersect in at most one edge; \item If $G \in P_j$ $(1 \le j \le 3)$ then any $4$ vertices span at most $j+2$ coloured edges; \end{enumerate} \end{definition}
+We say that $G$ is in stage $P_j$ or $G \in P_j$ if there exists a partial proper colouring of $G$ such that the following properties hold. \begin{enumerate}[label=\rom] \item Any copy of $K_k$ in $G$ is non-rainbow; \item If $G \in P_0$ then each colour is used exactly twice, in any copy of $K_k$ there are exactly two coloured edges, and any $4$ vertices span at most $3$ coloured edges; also, any two copies of $K_k$ intersect in at most one edge; \item If $G \in P_j$ $(1 \le j \le 3)$ then any $4$ vertices span at most $j+2$ coloured edges; \end{enumerate} \end{definition}

 Property~\ref{prop:non-rainbow} is the main property of the colouring we want to ensure.
 Properties~\ref{prop:p_zero} and~\ref{prop:four-vertices} will allow us to keep the induction proof for Lemma~\ref{lemma:stages} going.
 Note that, for $0\leq i\leq 3$, if $G\in P_i$ then $G\in P_{i+1}$.
 We will inductively extend a partial colouring of $G_v^\ast$ to a partial colouring of $G$.
-To allow such induction, we will prove that if $G_v^\ast$ is not in some stage $P_i$, then $b(G_v^\ast)$ is already ``large'', which implies that some configurations are forbidden for $K(v)$, as otherwise $b(G)$ would be to large (recall that $b(G)<2k$).
+To allow such induction, we will prove that if $G_v^\ast$ is not in some stage $P_i$, then $b(G_v^\ast)$ is already ``large'', which implies that some configurations are forbidden for $K(v)$, as otherwise $b(G)$ would be too large (recall that $b(G)<2k$).